raffis/kjournal/docs/prerequisites/ship.md

 There are various tools out there doing exactly this.
 Namely [fluent-bit](), [filebeat]() or [fluent]().

 !!!
 Important
     kjournal needs kubernetes metadata for the container logs from the longterm storage.
-Both [fluent-bit](https://docs.fluentbit.io/manual/pipeline/filters/kubernetes) and [filebeat](https://www.elastic.co/guide/en/beats/filebeat/current/add-kubernetes-metadata.html) provide a kubernetes filter to attach that data to all log events.
+Both [fluent-bit](https://docs.fluentbit.io/manual/pipeline/filters/kubernetes) and [filebeat](https://www.elastic.co/guide/en/beats/filebeat/current/add-kubernetes-metadata.html) provide a kubernetes filter to attach that data to all container logs.

 ## fluent-bit